AAAS Kavli Science Journalism Awards

 The Allard Prize Photography Competition

-The Allard Prize administers a twice-yearly Photography Competition that recognizes photographic excellence reflecting the ideals of the Allard Prize: courage and leadership in combating corruption, especially through promoting transparency, accountability, the rule of law, and of human rights and/or anti-corruption generally.
+The Allard Prize administers an annual Photography Competition that recognizes photographic excellence reflecting the ideals of the Allard Prize: courage and leadership in combating corruption, especially through promoting transparency, accountability, the rule of law and of human rights and/or anti-corruption generally.
 Especially welcome are entries that depict corruption and human rights violations in the developed world.
 Each winning entry receives a CAD $1,000 cash prize and is featured on the Allard Prize website for six months.

 American Journalism Project

 This venture philanthropy organization is dedicated to local news, with a focus on growing and sustaining an independent local press by building business and technology capacity in local Civic News Organizations (CNOs) via Investments, Intensive Support and Movement Building.
 First round of grants was awarded in 2019.
 Proposals will be invited on an ongoing basis in 2020.
 Especially encouraged are inquiries from CNOs that are led by and serve traditionally underrepresented communities.
 What they fund.

 Amnesty International Canada recognizes journalists for excellence in covering human rights stories.
 The awards are presented annually in memory of John Humphrey, principal author of the Universal Declaration of Human Rights (UDHR), and are given in multiple categories, including one for post-secondary youth.

 Arthur L. Carter Reporting Award